Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 For example, if you enjoy writing about food, then study how some food can cause one disease and prevent another.

-Freelance Writing Skills Needed for Health Writing
+Freelance Writing Skills Needed for Medical Writing

 1. Love for Life Science

-Life science is an integral part of understanding how our body works and how disease occurs, which is a big part of health writing.
+Life science is an integral part of understanding how our body works and how disease occurs, which is a big part of medical writing.
 Life science can explain why a particular treatment works and why another fails.
 Or what exercise and food do to our body.

 A significant portion of your writing will involve some life science, so if it’s not your cup of tea, then this niche may not be for you.